lucasgauk/jekyll-blog/_posts/2019-12-11-Change-Streams-and-Reactive-Spring.md

 If you run this and ping the endpoints you'll notice that it behaves exactly the same way that it would if we had created this API using conventional non reactive methods.
-Although it behaves the same way to the client, in the background Spring is handling things in a very different way.
+Although it behaves the same way to the client, Spring is handling things very differently.

 Flux streams are true streams.
 You'll never notice it in our little API, but we now have a throttled flow of data through our application.